wu-kong-rolling/hackathon/README.md

 Download Expo app on Google Play or iOS

-Scan QR code and the app will run
+Scan QR code and the app will run - if your device is using the same wifi